WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 Teton Village

 At Teton Village, you can dine on top of the mountain at Piste Bistro, Top of the World Waffles, or other places.
-To get the top of the mountain, you’ll ride the Gondola, which can cost money, depending on the time you ride it.
+To get to the top of the mountain, you’ll ride the Gondola, which can cost money, depending on the time you ride it.
 Sometimes it’s free after 5 pm.
-Also, you may need reservations for the Piste Bistro — check with them first.
+Also, reservations are strongly recommended for the Piste Bistro.

 Or dine down in the Village at the Mangy Moose, an iconic, long-standing restaurant and bar.
 And there are many other options, of course.